 Renting A Rifle

-- Check the cost - it could be a daily rate or all-inclusive for the duration of the hunt.
+- Check the cost - it could be a daily rate or all-inclusive rate for the duration of the hunt.
 Obviously there is some variation in cost between different outfitters.

 - You will usually be charged per box of amunition or per round used.
 Do not be surprised if the ammunition is more expensive than in your home country - in general, ammunition costs are higher in Africa.

 - Look after the rented rifle and scope as if it was your own.
-An odd few hunters treat rented rifles quite carelessly sometimes.
-Offer to pay for any damage you inflict on the rifle.
+An few hunters treat rented rifles quite carelessly sometimes.
+Offer to pay for any damage you may inflict on the rifle.